£10,695 - £11,995 Price range

 The Ford Ka is a small car that gets reasonable, but not glowing, reviews.
-It gets praise for its cheap price to buy and the low running costs.
-Insurance won’t be too high and all the engines are economical, if not really very impressive.
+It gets praise for its cheap price the low running costs.
+Insurance won’t be too high and all the engine choices are economical, if not really very impressive.

-Its biggest problem is the original car, which was so gloriously different and fun that the slightly blander and podgier remake can’t live up to the reputation – but with the rose-tinted spectacles firmly removed, the Ka is not a bad car…
+Its biggest problem is the previous version of the Ka, which was so gloriously different and fun that the slightly blander and podgier remake can’t live up to the reputation – but with the rose-tinted spectacles firmly removed, the current Ka is not a bad car…

 Cheapest to buy: 1.2-litre Start Stop Studio petrol